hekland/led-dice-charlieplexed-tiny85/README.md

 The ATtiny85 powers off when done showing the number to save power, avoiding the need for a power switch.

-The ATtiny85 is using a 8MHz internal clock.
+The ATtiny85 is using a 1MHz internal clock.

-Low-power modes are attained using the LowPower library: https://github.com/sej7278/LowPower which is based on the LowPower library from Rocket Scream Electronics(www.rocketscream.com)
+Low-power modes are attained using the LowPower library: https://github.com/sej7278/LowPower which is based on the LowPower library from Rocket Scream Electronics (www.rocketscream.com)

 ### How do I get set up? ###